Solving promise equations over monoids and groups: Preliminaries

-We use the standard product (and also the power) of a semigroup (monoid, group), which is defined componentwise.
+We use the standard product (and also the power) of a semigroup (monoid, group), where the operation is defined component-wise.
 We use the symbol $\substr$ for a substructure; e.g., if $S$ is a semigroup then we write $T\substr S$ to indicate that $T$ is a subsemigroup of $S$ (and similarly for monoids and groups).